Inklingo

 nounB1general

-Use this word for the political leader of a state, province, or region in modern contexts.
+Use this term for the modern political leader of a state, province, or region.

 A formally dressed political leader, representing a governor, standing confidently in front of a grand official government building.
 The leader is wearing a ceremonial sash.